AntiTrend/AntiTrend-app/README.md

-## AntiTrend
+# AntiTrend

-AntiTrend is a Chrome extension that filters fast-fashion, mass-market retailers, and sponsored results from Google search and shopping.
+AntiTrend is a Chrome extension that filters fast-fashion retailers, mass-market retailers, and sponsored results from Google Search and Google Shopping.

 **Search the internet on your terms.**